If you are looking for interesting, shocking and funny facts about Indonesia, keep on reading!

 Indonesia is the largest country in the world comprised solely of islands.

-Indonesia is huge!
+Yes, Indonesia is huge!
 With around 18,000 islands (nobody knows the exact number) covering approximately 1,919,440 square kilometers, it takes over 12 hours to fly from one end of the country to the other.

 Of all of Indonesia’s islands, only around 6,000 are inhabited.

-Indonesia Fact #2: Population size
+Indonesia Fact #2: Population Size

 The island of Java, home to about 60% of the country’s population, is the most populous island in the world.

-Indonesia Fact #3: The economy
+Indonesia Fact #3: The Economy

-Roughly half of Indonesia’s population lives on less than $2 USD a day.
+Almost half of Indonesia’s population lives on less than $2 USD a day.